 Sign up for Claire’s courses:

 'How to get PR Ready' - Creating a press pack, how to write a Press Release and approach the press and creating a PR plan of attack.
-Reply PR if you are interested.

 ‘Get Clever with Content’ - Reaching your ideal customer, creating content that works, getting clever with content and a content plan that is consistent and gets results.
-Reply content if you are interested.

 1:1 Coaching - work with Claire’s team to create content that works for your business, they will create a bespoke content plan targeted at your ideal customer.
-Reply team to set up a discovery call.

 Please email email@example.com if you are interested in working with her.